 The inventory is a quantitative analysis of all content assets across all channels—digital content such as Web pages, images, documents, videos, newsletters and social media content; and offline content such as catalogs, brochures and mailing pieces.
 Before any qualitative assessment can begin, we need to know what and how much we’re dealing with, where it is stored, and where it is distributed.
 This detailed list will allow us to assess the scope of any resulting project and gives us a framework for the content audit.

 The content audit is the logical follow-on to the inventory.
 When we know what we own, we can take a deep dive into the content and what we know about it to start to find patterns and problem spots and assess it from a qualitative perspective.

 An audit forces us to look at how our organizations measure value and the role content plays in creating that value.
 It gives us the opportunity to revisit our business objectives and form a deeper understanding of our customers’ needs and their current experience with our content.
 We evaluate content within that context so we can begin the process of identifying what needs to change, what needs to be removed, and what needs to be created in order to maximize the business value of our content assets.

-In my next post, I’ll explain how to get started with a content audit.
+In part 2, I explain how to get started with a content audit